0xnithishkumar/OIBSIP_02/README.md

-// Explanation of the code
+# Explanation of the code:-

 => The code is a number guessing game implemented in Java => The program generates a random number between 1 and 100 and prompts the user to guess it